cs1302uga/cs1302-minesweeper-alpha/README.md

-**Note:** The command you use to run your file from your main project directory (the directory containing `src` and `bin`) should **exactly match** the command above if you are passing in a seed file called `seed1.txt` containined in a `tests` directory located directly within your main project directory.
+**Note:** The command you use to run your file from your main project directory (the directory containing `src` and `bin`) should **exactly match** the command above if you are passing in a seed file called `seed1.txt` contained in a `tests` directory located directly within your main project directory.

 To read the file, let us assume that we have access to the seed file's path